FINANCIAL PREDICTIVE ANALYTICS SOFTWARE MARKET 2020: GROWTH OPPORTUNITIES & TOP COMPANIES- ALTERYX, ORACLE, MICROSOFT, ALTAIR ENGINEERING, IBM, TIBCO, SISENSE, CME GROUP, PRESIDION, MODERN ANALYTICS, FRACTAL ANALYTICS, MINITAB ETC.

 2.12.2.2 Product B

-3 World Monetary Predictive Analytics Instrument Marketplace Pageant, by means of Gamers
+3 International Monetary Predictive Analytics Instrument Marketplace Festival, by way of Gamers

-3.1 World Monetary Predictive Analytics Instrument Income and Proportion by means of Gamers (2014-2019)
+3.1 International Monetary Predictive Analytics Instrument Income and Percentage by way of Gamers (2014-2019)

 3.2 Marketplace Focus Charge